 Emollients are interesting ingredients.

-I use them a lot in my formulas to improve barrier function.
+I use natural emollients a lot in my formulas, to improve barrier function.

-Natural emollients such as jojoba, Squalane and Sunflower oil, are rich in fatty acids that protect our skin.
+Natural emollients such as jojoba, squalane and sunflower oil, are rich in fatty acids that protect the skin.

-These fatty materials are found naturally in our barrier, which is why you will find them in all my formulations for dry skin.
+These fatty materials are found naturally in our barrier, which is why you will find them in a number of the Naked Chemist products for a dry skin.

-Silicones cyclomethicone, dimethicone and cyclopentasiloxane, are the most commonly used in personal care products.
+There are many synthetic emollients I don’t include in my formulas.
+Silicones cyclomethicone, dimethicone and cyclopentasiloxane, are the most commonly used.

 Polymers: These are a relatively new synthetic Silicone, which work as fantastic spreading agents.